 Use “domain name registrants using P/P services” rather than “customers”?

-[NOTE: ICANN staff should provide updates on transfer, renewal and PEDNR policies]
+[NOTE: ICANN staff should provide updates on transfer, renewal, dispute and PEDNR policies]

 III.
 REGISTRATION

-Newly-added question per Kathy’s writing and Steve’s revisions.
+Threshold Question:

+Currently, proxy/privacy services are available to companies, noncommercial organizations and individuals.
+Should there be any change to this aspect of the current system in the new accreditation standards?

 Should ICANN-accredited privacy/proxy service providers distinguish between domain names used for commercial vs. personal purposes?
 Specifically, is the use of privacy/proxy services appropriate when a domain name is registered for commercial purposes?